jobf/FNF-PeoteView/readme.md

 - DoggyDentures

-: Wrote the first ever [MiniAudio](https://miniaud.io) implementation in haxe, and wrote [Thursday Night Throwdown](https://gamebanana.com/mods/406432) and a couple more of his mods that have it
+: Wrote the first ever [MiniAudio](https://miniaud.io) implementation in haxe, for [Thursday Night Throwdown](https://gamebanana.com/mods/406432) by the same person.